 A Modular LED Display Marquee System.
 Simple to use and infinitely hackable.
-Designed, Made, and Shipped direct from TEXAS!Designed by openbrite, Ships from United States of America
+Designed, Made, and Shipped direct from TEXAS!Designed by openbrite in United States of America

 Meet BriteBlox.
 It's the simplest, most versatile, least expensive LED Marquee Display system that exists today, with useful features for all experience levels with electronics.
-Our software & ha...Read More…
+Our software & hard…Read More…

 You can stack or arrange up to 64 Displayboards together in a single system in any way that you like.
 Each Displayboard is 1.5 x 2 inches, comes with a 5x7 two-color LED matrix on top (can be combined for 3 colors -- Red, Green, and Yellow).
 Our modular design allows you to design and connect BriteBlox any way you like.
 Wrap them around a corner, backpack, back windshield, DJ booth, bar, store, on top of a door, frame, or use your imagination!
 You can even string together Displayboards vertically to make an LED matrix of any height!

 The BriteBlox protocol allows you to display Images, Text, Scrolling, Animations, and even GAMES!
 You can design your own Fonts, Characters, Sprites, whatever!
 Imagine Mario on this, or LED Pacman, or Tetris -- oh wait, that's already been done!

 Two Displayboards showing the early "Stacy & Stevo" test pattern, plus 3D-printed cases (sold separately)